Just One Time (film): Award

 The short won aGLIFF Award in "Best Boy's Short" category at the Austin Gay & Lesbian International Film Festival.

 1999: Just One Time (feature film)

 The film Just One Time was screened at the 1998 Toronto International Film Festival.
-Janger is the star, writer, and director; and he plays lead role as Anthony.
+Janger is the star, writer, and director; and he plays the lead role as Anthony.
 It also stars Joelle Carter as Amy, Guillermo Díaz as Victor, and Jennifer Esposito as Michelle.

 Synopsis

-Film is about sexual orientation plays.
-The fiancée of a fireman reluctantly agrees to participate in a "menage a trois" with another woman, a sexual fantasy of his.
+The fiancée of a fireman reluctantly agrees to participate in a "ménage à trois" with another woman, a sexual fantasy of his.
 She agrees to the arrangement, but insists to turn the table on him.
 She suggests that he agree to reciprocate by having a one time relationship with another man.
 This ultimately puts the impending marriage of the two in jeopardy.

+Reception

+The film received mixed reviews, praising the secondary characters while unimpressed with the acting of the two leads.